 You don’t have to be addicted to crack to be an addict, though that does also qualify.
 Cigarettes, alcohol, food, caffeine, all of these things can also run your life and ruin your health.
 The reason we get addicted is that our reward system is messed up.

-What is supposed to happen is your body recognizes things like sleep, eating, and sex as something needed for survival.
+What is supposed to happen is that your body recognizes things like sleep, eating, and sex as something needed for survival.
 This is why we feel the need to do these things, as well as feel good while doing them.
 When your reward system is overactivated, it gets confused.
 No longer do you need sleep or sex, but that cigarette or drink is the only thing that will keep you alive.

 How Do You Use CBD?